-If you love drinking tea and gardening, why not grow your own speciality teas?
+If you love drinking tea and gardening, why not grow your own specialty teas?
 This list shows a variety of plants you grow for their leaves, flowers, fruits, seeds, and roots to produce delicious, homemade teas.

-If you would like to grow herbs, see Herbs 101: Annuals and Perennial Herbs for Your Garden.
+If you would like to grow herbs see, see How to Grow Herbs for Beginners.